 You’ll notice that this is a particularly fast printer.
 It has a speed of 18mm every two hours, but the main advantage is that all parts of a build are created simultaneously.
 As such, you can print multiple items at once, as long as they fit in the build area.
 This is only possible via SLA printers – if you attempted it with a standard 3D printer, and the base layer warped, every item would be ruined.

 There’s certainly a lot to like here.
 The Ember allows you to send jobs via any Spark application, features a build head designed for quick and simple calibration, and uses only the highest quality components.
 Of course, this has implications on the product’s price…

 Even when it was released in 2014, the Autodesk Ember was not cheap.
 Now, even after it’s been officially discontinued, the price is just as high as ever, at around $7500.
 Autodesk does still sell various resins for it, but ultimately, you’re at the mercy of a third-party reseller, which obviously makes buying several Embers difficult.

 Of course, there’s no need to purchase official Autodesk resin.
-If you find a less expensive material that’s of an equally high quality, you can absolutely use it.
+If you find a less expensive material that’s of an equally high quality, you can definitely use it.
 The question, however, is whether your business can afford to use a four-year old printer in the first place.
 If you have the technicians required for servicing, there’s no problem, but otherwise, you may have difficulty when problems arise.